How to boost your retirement income

 It’s easy to assume, for example, that because you’ll have paid off your mortgage, you won’t need much money to live on – but the figures can be daunting when you examine them more closely.
 For example, if you wanted an extra £10,000 a year on top of your pension, you’d need a pension pot of around £167,000 (this is based on This Is Money’s pension pot calculator which assumes an annuity of around £6,000 per £100,000 saved).

 If those kind of figures are just plain scary and you’re one of the many who doubt that your pension is actually going to provide the income that you’d like when you hit, say, 65, don’t panic.
-The best thing you can do is face up to the problem, find out how with our handy tips.
+The best thing you can do is face up to the problem.

 We’ve also got some affordable options you can explore to help boost your retirement income…